TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.23.md

 b.
 Any person having control of any premises or
-     place in which smoking is prohibited who allows a person to smoke or otherwise violate this bylaw, shall be punished by a fine of not more than $100 for each offense.
+     place in which smoking is prohibited who allows a person to smoke or otherwise violate this bylaw, shall be punished by a fine of $100 for a first offense, $200 for a second offense, and $300 for a third or subsequent offense.

 c.
 Any entity violating any other section of this
-     by-law shall receive a fine of three hundred dollars ($300.00) for each offense.
+     by-law shall receive a fine of $300.00 for each offense.

 d.
 Employees who violate any provision of Section
-     8.23.3(b) shall be punished by a fine of not more than $100 per day for each day of such violation.
+     8.23.3(b) shall be punished by a fine of
+     $100 per day for each day of such violation.

 e.
 Violations of this by-law may be dealt with in a
      non-criminal manner as provided in PART X of the